Kaweees/Nerdy-Stamp/README.md

 ## Supplies Needed

 - A Computer Numerical Control (CNC) Machine
-  - For this project, the ___ was used.
-However, any machine that can hold the stock material is fine.
+  - For this project, the Nomad883 CNC Engraver was used.
+However, any machine that can hold and cut the stock material is fine.
   -